DNA Repair Research for Cancer Therapy at the University of Arkansas for Medical Sciences

 Post Doctoral Fellow, Department of Radiation Oncology

 Saaima joined the lab in October 2023.
-She holds a PhD from Saitama University, Japan, and an M.Sc. in Biochemistry and Molecular Biology from the University of Dhaka, Bangladesh.
+She holds a PhD from Saitama University, Japan.
 Before joining the lab, she completed her postdoctoral research at the Toronto Metropolitan University, Canada.
-There, she specialized in lysosomal remodeling and TLRs mediated signaling in mouse macrophages and developed a machine-learning model for lysosomal tubulation.
+There, she specialized in lysosomal remodeling in mouse macrophages and developed a machine-learning model for lysosomal tubulation.
 She also contributed to the detection of COVID-19, HIV, and bacteria using ELiMSA.
 Currently, Saaima is focusing on uncovering the molecular drivers of radiation resistance in KRAS mutant pancreatic cancer and discovering DNA repair targets for enhanced treatment strategies.

 Lokesh Akana M.S.

-PhD.
-Student, Department of Biochemistry & Molecular Biology (GPIBS)
+PhD. candidate, Department of Biochemistry & Molecular Biology (GPIBS)

 Henrique Favorin Rodrigues B.S.